attainu/robin-chat-app-two/README.md

 - ##### `socket.io` - We used Socket.IO as it enables real-time bidirectional event-based communication.
 For more details check here [socket.io](https://www.npmjs.com/package/socket.io).

-- ##### `validator` - We used validator to vadidate user data for example - user's entered email address.
+- ##### `validator` - We used validator to validate user data for example - user's entered email address.
 For more details check here [validator](https://www.npmjs.com/package/validator).

 ---